FullStacksDev/angular-and-firebase-template/README.md

 1. Click "Add project" and follow the steps to create a new project.
    - Tip: call your project "{project name} LIVE" to make it stand out in the list of projects.
    - Don't enable Google Analytics.
-1. Once the project is created, let's configure some settings and services:
+1. Once the project is created, let's configure some settings and services…
 1. Click the cog icon next to "Project Overview" at the top of the left-hand sidebar and select "Project settings".
-      1. Set the "Default GCP resource location" to the location closest to your users.
-Note that this cannot be changed later so choose wisely.
-      1. Set the "Environment type" to "Production".
+Then set the "Environment type" to "Production" as this will be your live production Firebase environment.
-      1. In the "Your apps" section click the icon representing web app ("</>") and give the app a name, like "PWA".
-You can skip the Firebase Hosting setup for now.
-         - After this app entry is created you'll be shown some config.
-Ignore this for now as you'll copy the config at the end of this Firebase project set up process (see below).
-   1. To use Firebase Functions you need to be on [a paid plan](https://firebase.google.com/pricing) (as Functions are not supported on the "no-cost" tier).
-Use the "Upgrade" button at the bottom of the left-hand sidebar (this will need a billing account to be set up).
+1. To use Firebase Functions you need to be on [a paid plan](https://firebase.google.com/pricing) (as Functions are not supported on the "no-cost" / free usage tier).
+Use the "Upgrade" button at the bottom of the left-hand sidebar (this will need a billing account to be set up and will walk you through setting one up if needed).
-      - Note: the base template is already set up to use and deploy functions but does not come with any actual functions out of the box, so it can be used on [the free tier](https://firebase.google.com/pricing) if needed, but only after some modifications — see the relevant "how-to" guide below for removing services like functions etc.
+   - Note: the base template is already set up to use and deploy functions but does not come with any actual functions out of the box, so it can be used on [the "no cost" / free usage tier](https://firebase.google.com/pricing) if needed, but only after some modifications — see the relevant "how-to" guide below for removing services like functions etc.
    - You'll be able to set a budget alert as part of the upgrade process.
+Set this to an amount you're comfortable with.
      - IMPORTANT: Firebase won't actually stop charging you if you go over the budget amount, so keep a very close eye on usage and make sure you understand your usage patterns (and the costs associated with them).
-   1. Click "Authentication" in the left-hand menu (under "Build") and enable the "Email/Password" sign-in method together with the "Email link (passwordless sign-in)" option too (on the same page).
+1. Click "Authentication" (under "Build") in the left-hand menu and click the button to set up Authentication.
+   - Enable the "Email/Password" sign-in method, and make sure to select the "Email link (passwordless sign-in)" option as part of this set-up.
-   1. Click "Firestore" (under "Build") in the left-hand menu and create a Firestore database.
+1. Click "Firestore" (under "Build") in the left-hand menu and click the button to create a Firestore database.
-      - Make sure to select a location that matches (or is close to) the "Default GCP resource location" you set earlier.
+   - Keep the default database ID as suggested.
+   - Select the physical location for the database.
+     - IMPORTANT: this location cannot be changed later, and will be used by other Firebase services.
    - Start in "production mode".
-      - Note: sometimes, this process fails or the Firestore database is created in "datastore mode" instead of "native mode".
-If this happens, go to the <https://console.cloud.google.com/> and find that Firestore instance and click on the option to switch to "native mode".
-(I know, this is annoying, sorry).
-   1. Click "Realtime Database" (under "Build") in the left-hand menu and create a Realtime Database.
+1. Click "Realtime Database" (under "Build") in the left-hand menu and click the button to create a Realtime Database.
-      - Make sure to select a location that matches (or is close to) the "Default GCP resource location" you set earlier.
+   - Select the physical location for the database.
+Note that this may need to be different to the Firestore database location as you have fewer options here.
    - Start in "locked mode".
-   1. Click "Storage" (under "Build") in the left-hand menu and click on "Get started" and create it.
+1. Click "Storage" (under "Build") in the left-hand menu and click the button to set it up.
    - Start in "production mode".
+   - Note: the location is pre-selected to the one you specified for the Firestore database and can't be changed.
+1. Go back to the "Project settings" and register a web app entry and copy the necessary config.
+   - In the "Your apps" section (towards the bottom of the main page of the project settings) click the icon representing web app ("</>") and give the app a name, like "PWA".
-   1. Click "Hosting" (under "Build") in the left-hand menu and set up Firebase Hosting.
+   - Select the "Also set up Firebase Hosting for this app" checkbox.
-      - You can skip the instructions they give as that should all be done already.
-   1. Go back to the "Project settings" and copy the `firebaseConfig` object from the previously registered "PWA" app — you'll need this to continue setting up the app.
+   - Copy the `firebaseConfig` object shown in the second step — you'll need this to continue setting up the app.
+   - You can ignore all the other set up instructions (as this is already set up for you in the base template) and finish the set-up.

 ### Quick overview to get started